-Auditors who have not been admitted to the University must make application to the Office of Enrollment Services.
 Auditors who are not regularly enrolled students will register on the last day of the final registration period.
 A fee will be charged for auditing a course.

 Members of the faculty and staff may audit lecture courses without payment of the auditing fee with approval of the head of the department in which the course is offered and the dean; however, the regular registration process must be completed.